Use Windows 10 templates to configure group policy settings in Microsoft Intune

 When managing devices in your organization, you want to create a group of settings that are applied to different device groups.
 For example, you have several device groups.
 For GroupA, you want to assign a specific set of settings.
 For GroupB, you want to assign a different set of settings.
 You also want a simple view of the settings you can configure.

 You can complete this task using Administrative Templates in Microsoft Intune.
 The administrative templates include hundreds of settings that control features in Internet Explorer, Microsoft Office programs, remote desktop, access to OneDrive, use a picture password or PIN to sign in, and more.
-These templates are similar to group policy (GPO) settings in Active Directory (AD), and are ADMX-backed settings that use XML.
+These templates are similar to group policy (GPO) settings in Active Directory (AD), and are ADMX-backed settings (opens another Docs site) that use XML.
 But, the templates in Intune are 100% cloud-based.
 They offer a more simple and straight-forward way to configure the settings, and find the settings you want.

 Administrative Templates are built in to Intune, and don't require any customizations, including using OMA-URI.
 As part of your mobile device management (MDM) solution, use these template settings as a one-stop shop to manage your Windows 10 devices.